 There are a lot of reasons why getting a portable generator is a great idea.
-A generator can protect you and your loved ones from power outages, provide power for your next tailgating party, or save you from running the propane generator on your RV.
+A portable generator can protect you and your loved ones from power outages, provide power for a tailgating party, and save you from running the propane generator on your RV.

 Best Portable Generator Reviews

 1. Best Overall - For Home Emergencies, Power Tools and Cold Weather